Simple Carbs vs. Complex Carbs: What’s the Difference?By Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D. Science-Backed

 Did you know your DNA can influence how your body processes carbs?
-Sign up to be notified when Jenny Craig’s DNA Decoder Plan launches nationwide — and find out how following a plan tailored to your unique DNA, including your carb utilization profile, can help your weight loss efforts!
+Learn more about Jenny Craig’s DNA Decoder Plan — and find out how following a plan tailored to your unique DNA, including your carb utilization profile, could help your weight loss efforts!

 Carole is an award-winning journalist based in Southern California who specializes in health and wellness topics.
 Her work has appeared in Parents, Fit Pregnancy, Mom & Baby, Yahoo News, Viv magazine and Lifescript.
 She's won several national awards for her work including a National Science Award and two National Health Information awards.
 A frequent contributor to Jenny Craig’s Blog, Healthy Habits, she enjoys gardening, spending time at the beach and adopting far too many rescue animals in her spare time.

 Favorite healthy snack: jicama dipped in homemade hummus